Advantages of Futures over Stocks

 Buying and selling a futures contract is always the same price (per instrument), regardless of how much money you make.
 This allows breakeven stops to be set easier, without have to do a calculation and can maximize profits on a big gain.

 While I think the commissions are low, they can be more expensive than smaller stock trades.
 Also, the actual commissions a broker will charge can be difficult to determine as there are actually 4 components to the overall commission.
-Exchange fee, NFA assessment, clearing fee, broker commission and sometimes a transaction fee.
+An exchange fee, NFA assessment, clearing fee, broker commission and sometimes a transaction fee.
 Most brokers will provide their all-in fees and that’s what you’ll want to look at.

 Some stock brokers offer free stock or forex trading, but generally speaking, you’ll get less desirable fills since they make profit off the spread.